Teoroo-CMC/PiNN/docs/usage/datasets.md

 ```

 Here `train` and `test` will be `tf.data.Dataset` objects which to be consumed
 by our models.
-The loaders also aceepts a seed parameter for the split to be
+The loaders also accepts a seed parameter for the split to be
 reproducible, and the default seed is `0`.

 ## Batching the dataset